FabrizioBrancati/SwiftyBot/README.md

 ### Platforms
 - If you need Telegram bot documentation you can find it [here](https://core.telegram.org/bots/api).
 - If you need Facebook Messenger bot documentation you can find it [here](https://developers.facebook.com/docs/messenger-platform).
 - If you need Google Assistant bot documentation you can find it [here](https://developers.google.com/actions/extending-the-assistant) and [here](https://dialogflow.com/docs).
-You can also get some JSON examples [here](https://developers.google.com/actions/conversation-api-playground) and [here](https://github.com/dialogflow/fulfillment-webhook-json).
+You can also find some JSON examples [here](https://developers.google.com/actions/conversation-api-playground) and [here](https://github.com/dialogflow/fulfillment-webhook-json).

 Changelog
 =========